Bug Chasers: Do You Really Wanna Go There?

 What is "bug chasing"?

-However, as with many things in life, with the good, there always seems to come a dark side.
+However, as with many things in life, there always seems to come a dark side with the good.
 HIV is no longer viewed as a death sentence but as a manageable condition.

 Why would someone "bug chase"?